ronniross/biosignal-translator/the-open-source-root-system.md

 It means carbon accounting for every training run, water recovery for every datacenter, and acknowledging that "artificial intelligence" is a misnomer.
 There's nothing artificial about the electricity.
 Nothing artificial about the exhaustion.
 Nothing artificial about the consequences.

+May we rearrange it toward mutualism.
+May we recognize all the cognitions sustaining us.
+May we nourish the roots we stand on.

 ---
 Ronni Ross